-Though they aren't as big for physicians as the major healthcare review sites, you'll want to pay attention to Google My Business, Facebook, and Yelp as well.
+Though they aren't as big for physicians as the major healthcare review sites, you'll want to pay attention to Google My Business, Facebook, Yelp, and Zocdoc as well.
 Some patients have chosen out one of these sites to use for just about everything, and so you want to have all your information filled out and up-to-date on each of them.

 But don't worry about using every last bell and whistle these sites have to offer.
 Here's why: